openimsdk/open-im-server/deployments/Readme.md

   name: openim-kafka-secret
 type: Opaque
 data:
-  kafka-password: "" # update to your kafka password encoded in base64
+  kafka-password: b3BlbklNMTIz # update to your kafka password encoded in base64, if need empty, you can set to ""
 ```

 ### Apply the secret.